 July 1, 2011 - Prince Albert marries Charlene Wittstock in a civil wedding ceremony in the Throne room of the Palace of Monaco.

 July 2, 2011 - A second wedding, a religious ceremony including Mass, is held in the main courtyard of the Palace of Monaco.
-The ceremony is broadcast to the 3,500 invited guests that could not fit inside the palace.
+The ceremony is broadcast to the 3,500 invited guests who could not fit inside the palace.

 October 2013 - Loans pieces of his private collection of Olympic torches for the for the Russian exhibition of Olympic torches.